Canon SX720 vs Sony A850

 Studio photographers will appreciate that the Sony A850 (unlike the SX720) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX720 and the A850 have been discontinued, but can regularly be found used on eBay.
+Both the SX720 and the A850 have been discontinued, but can regularly be found used on ebay.
 The SX720 was replaced by the Canon SX730, while the A850 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the SX720 and A850 can be found, respectively, in the Canon SX720 Manual (free pdf) or the online Sony A850 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX720 or the Sony A850 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.